 We’ve implemented a comprehensive vulnerability assessment and remediation process to address any security issues that may arise.
 These measures include antivirus protection on all servers, proactive system patching policy, and file integrity monitoring (which detects unauthorized changes to the systems).

-Applications with a web component are scanned using Rapid7 AppSpider for OWASP Top 10 Web vulnerabilities and other common web attacks prior to deployment to the production environment.
+Applications with a web component are scanned prior to and after deployment to the production environment.

-All production systems are scanned using the Tenable.IO Vulnerability Management on a daily basis and are patched according to Bluebeam’s Vulnerability Assessment Policy.
+All production systems are scanned for infrastructure vulnerabilities on a recurring basis and are patched accordingly.

 Inventory of Authorized Assets